thinktecture/relayserver/Documentation/en/3-installation.md

 The following software components must be installed on the Windows Server used for the operation of the RelayServer:

-- Microsoft .Net Framework v4.5.1 or later
+* Microsoft .Net Framework v4.6 or later
-- Microsoft SQL Server (Express) 2014
+* Microsoft SQL Server (Express) 2014 or later
-- RabbitMQ with Erlang execution environment
+* RabbitMQ with Erlang execution environment

 ### RabbitMQ with Erlang execution environment